rkclark/ardoq-reverse-dependency-diagram/README.md

-Reverse Dependency Diagram Plugin for Ardoq
+Reverse Dependency Map Plugin for Ardoq
 ======

 An alternative version of the out-of-the-box Dependency Map visualisation available in [Ardoq](https://ardoq.com/).